Scroll with your mouse or click pop-out button to read in another window:

 Programmer Analyst I

 Eric Crozier joined EDAC in 2022 as the system administrator.
 He received a bachelor’s degree in computer science, and a minor in mathematics earlier that year from UNM.
-In 2024 he was promoted to Programmer Analyst I.
+In 2024 he was promoted to Programmer Analyst I. He has other achievements, but they’re currently commented out.

 GIS Analyst/Programmer